The world's most powerful cars: 1,000-horsepower minimum

 The Bugatti Chiron Super Sport 300+: 1,600 horsepower (combustion)

-As we get deep into the very serious end of this list, we encounter the current (unofficial) speed champion.
-The first production car to break 300 mph, with a one-way 304.773-mph (490.484-km/h) run that very sportingly left Koenigsegg and Hennessey the opportunity to fight over who gets to be first to 310.6 mph (500 km/h).
+As we get deep into the very serious end of this list, we encounter the first production car to break 300 mph, with a one-way 304.773-mph (490.484-km/h) run that very sportingly left Koenigsegg, SSC and Hennessey the opportunity to fight over who'd get to be first to 310.6 mph (500 km/h).
 This tweaked edition of the Chiron only adds 100 horses to Bugatti's Veyron successor, but features extended and aerodynamically optimized bodywork that's significantly more efficient at speeds above 261 mph (420 km/h).
 We wonder how many of the 30 units to be built will ever get to that speed – and indeed, where exactly they're planning to do it.